stuheiss/phpsc/README.md

 Use -v to increase verbosity.
 Use -s to be silent.

+Default options for each tool can be overridded by the environment.
+Run phpsc with no arguments for example usage.

-Hook into your git repo to have it enforce clean code.
-Note: pre-commit.sample.style_checkers has all logic built-in and does not use phpsc.
+Hook into your git repo to have phpsc enforce clean code.
+Note: pre-commit.sample.style_checkers has all logic built-in and does not use stand-alone cli phpsc.

 1. copy pre-commit.sample.style_checkers to .git/hooks/pre-commit and chmod to 755
 2. make sure you have phpcs, phpmd, and phpcpd installed